 The Bottom Line

 While the total number of monk seals in the main Hawaiian Islands appears to be slowly increasing, human-related lethal threats are hampering that growth.
 Human-caused trauma (physical injury, shooting, etc.), gillnet entanglement, and toxoplasmosis cause the most deaths.
-Most recently, a series of seal deaths on Kauaʻi raised concern about the persistence of intentional killing by people as a threat to seal survival.
+Concerns remain about the persistence of intentional killing by people as a threat to seal survival.
 Malnutrition and natural diseases were the most impactful natural causes of death.
 But each had less than half the impact on the population as did the top three human-caused threats.
 Some human-caused deaths, such as from hookings, would be higher were it not for stranding response and other interventions by NOAA Fisheries.

 Now attention and resources can focus accordingly to reduce threats that will have the biggest benefit for population recovery.